 Try: Moon Juice’s Maca, $34 for 200 grams

-Super buzzy matcha is a fine powder made from milled green tea leaves.
-Matcha is high in antioxidants, helps detox the body, and packs ample caffeine.
-It’s important to note that not all matcha powders are the same, and the price is often an indication of quality.
+Super buzzy matcha is a fine powder made from milled and dried green tea leaves.
+Matcha is high in antioxidants which guard against heart disease helps detox the body, and packs ample caffeine.
+It’s important to note that not all dried matcha powders are the same, and the price is often an indication of quality.
 Don’t skimp when buying matcha powder.
-Expect to spend around $20 for 20 ounces, and look for powers with a neon green hue.
+For this herbal tea, expect to spend around $20 for 20 ounces, and look for powers with a neon green hue.
+Matcha has applications in the kitchen beyond as nutritious herbal tea and chefs are starting to use the flavor in other recipes, sauces, desserts and cocktails.

 Try: Ippodo’s Matcha, $18 for 20 grams